aquilaalba/webclgl/README.md

             ...
 ```

-You can indicate arguments with a Json as second argument.
-With <b>setArg</b> method you can update any argument or add new arguments with <b>addArgument</b>/<b>setArg</b>.
+You can indicate arguments with one Json as second argument.
+With <b>setArg</b> method you can update any argument and to add new arguments with <b>addArgument</b>/<b>setArg</b>.

 ```js
 gpufG.addArg("float4* destination");
 gpufG.setArg("destination", destinationArray);

 ```
- It also can get argument from others gpufor and to shared a same buffer.
+Also you can get an argument from others gpufor and to shared a same buffer.

  ```js
 other_gpufG.getGPUForArg("destination", gpufG);